 With the tax-free deposits and the tax-free growth, it would be foolish to ignore the benefits of a health savings account!

-Can You Use Your HSA For ANY Medical Expense?
+Medical Expenses You Can Use Your HSA For

 Health Savings Accounts are very versatile because you can use them for a wide array of medical items.
 They can be used for office visits and co-pays to include dental, vision, and medical.
 In addition to your usual medical bills, you can also use your HSA to pay for prescription medication or over the counter medication such as Tylenol and Advil!